People's Pension bereavement: 0300 2000 555 – no probate needed

 About The People’s Pension

 The People’s Pension was launched in 2011 by B&CE (Building and Civil Engineering), a not-for-profit financial services business with roots in the construction industry.
-The parent organisation rebranded as People’s Partnership, but the scheme itself trades as The People’s Pension.
+The parent organisation rebranded as People’s Partnership in 2022, but the scheme itself trades as The People’s Pension.

 Unlike insurance-company pension providers, The People’s Pension has no shareholders.
-It is run by an independent Trustee Board and any surplus is reinvested for members rather than paid out as dividends.
-By 2026 it had grown to over seven million members across more than 100,000 employers — making it one of the most common workplace pensions in the UK.
+It is governed by an independent Trustee Board and any surplus is reinvested for members rather than paid out as dividends.
+By 2026 it had grown to over seven million members across more than 100,000 employers – making it one of the most common workplace pensions in the UK and the first independent master trust to pass £25 billion in assets under management.

 If you are not certain the deceased had a People’s Pension, check bank statements for employer pension contributions, search through old payslips or annual pension statements, or contact former employers to ask which auto-enrolment scheme they used.
 The government’s free Pension Tracing Service can also help you find contact details for any schemes you cannot locate.